Bobachu/project2/README.md

  * Allow users to log in and save favorite recipes
  * Allow users to manage submitted recipes
 * Recipe reviews

+#### For help and support
+Contact Bob Syd or Amy

+Project created and maintained by Amy Bob and Syd